 In section 1 it was shown that the usable capacity depends on the discharge rate.
 In order to validate this affirmation, four discharges at different rates have been achieved, each of them for a different value of the resistive load.
-In each case the battery was fully charged.
-Also, each discharge was stopped at $U{end} = 5$ V. Fig. 1 presents the four discharges.
+In each case, at the beginning of the discharge, the battery was fully charged.
+Also, each discharge was stopped at U{end} =5 V. Fig. 3 presents the four discharges.
 Also, in table 1 the following values are presented for each discharge: the initial current I{ini} , the charge released, Q{rel} , computed by (3), and the open circuit voltage after two hours of rest period, $U{OC, r}$.
 From table 1 it can be seen that the lower the charge released, the higher $U{OC,r}$.
 It follows the possibility for the battery to release charge again, especially for higher values of $U{OC,r}$.
-It means that, at time when the discharge voltage is 5 V, the SOC is 0, and after a long enough rest period, SOC becomes again higher than 0.
+It means that, at time when the discharge voltage is 5 V, the available charge is 0, and after a long enough rest period, the available charge becomes again higher than 0.

-Fig.1 Discharge voltage versus time characteristics at different rates.
+Fig.3 Discharge voltage versus time characteristics at different rates.

 Table 1

-Results f or discharges from Fig.1
+Results f Results for discharges from Fig.3

-$I{ini}[A]$ Q{rel} [Ah] $U{oc,r}[V]$
+$I{ini}[A]$ $I{ini}[A]$ $Q{rel}[Ah]$ $U{oc,r}[V]$

 0.61 2.78 5.73

 0.91 2.62 5.80

 2.53 2.11 5.96

 4.20 1.80 6.09

-In order to emphasize the charge released after the rest period starting at U{end} , the following experiments were achieved.
-Each experiment contains a first discharge, at a certain rate (the initial current is I{ini}), that is named the main discharge, and is stopped at $U{end}=5$ V. After a rest period of 2 hours, another discharge, named additional, is started.
+In order to emphasize the charge released after the rest period starting at U{end} , the following experiments have been achieved.
+Each experiment contains a first discharge, at a certain rate (the initial current depends on the resistor's value), that is named the main discharge, and is stopped at $U{end}=5$ V. After a rest period of 2 hours, another discharge, named additional, is started.
 This discharge is stopped at $U{end}=5$ V, too.
-The additional discharge is repeated twice, third or fourth times.
-Each of additional discharges is achieved at the same rate, by using a load with the resistance of 6.7 Ω .
+The additional discharge is repeated several times.
+In first group of experiments the main discharge and the additional discharges have been performed by using the same resistive load.
+Then, the main discharges have been performed by using a resistive load less than in the additional discharges.

-In tables 2-5, for each discharge of the four experiments are presented: initial open circuit voltage $U{OC,i}$ and the same amount after a 2 hours of rest period, $U{OC,j}$, as well as their difference, ΔU{OC} , and the charge released, Q{rel} .
+In tables 2-4 the experimental results when the resistive load had values of, 2.4 Ω , 5.6 Ω , and 7.7 Ω are presented.
+For each discharge of the four experiments are presented: initial open circuit voltage $U{OC,i}$ and the same amount after a 2 hours of rest period, $U{OC,r}$, as well as their difference, ΔU{OC} , and the charge released, Q{rel} .
 Also, for each experiment, the total amount of charge released, Q{total} , as sum of all the discharges, is presented.